ARIDA: Backland's Awakening: Gameplay

 Arida is set in the Canudos Region of 1896.
 Throughout the game, Cícera will have to overcome the obstacles imposed by the extreme drought.
+During the narrative, she will take part in historical facts like the War of Canudos (1896–1897).
 For this, the player needs to gather resources, and learn survival strategies to continue the journey, such as harvesting and cooking cassava to eliminate hunger, dig wells in search of water and cooperate with other characters.
 The main challenge is learning to deal with the tools and inputs available, and manage the resources in the best possible way.

+Reception

+ARIDA: Backland's Awakening received positive reviews, with an aggregate score of 93/100 on Steam.
+A significant amount of praise was aimed at the music and art, but the game was criticized for its lack of polish and poor performance on release.